awolde/biruhs-hp-laptop/README.md

 ## Benefits
 - Peace of mind when you are sleeping - reach out your phone and just reset the password.
 - You dont have to know the currrent password to reset since it works with ssh key auth.

+## Update
+- Added a function to enable and disable Internet access as well.
+I use Shorewall on Linux machine as my router.
+Ping me if you need the configs for shorewall.